cartex10/DMH/README.md

   - Damage immunities, invulnerabilities, and resistances
   - Whether the creature is playable
   - Whether the creature has evasion
-- Adding saved creatures to the encounter where certain info will be shown
+- Adding multiple saved creatures to the encounter where certain info will be shown
   - Name
   - Current HP
   - AC
   - PP
 - Adding multiple creatures at once to initiative, where they'll be sorted by roll, then dex modifier
+- Editting previously saved creatures
+- Editting creature health
+- Viewing stats without editting

 ## Screenshots
 ![](https://github.com/cartex10/DMH/blob/main/img/git/mainPage.PNG)